caroldinh/metallica-blacklist/Open Mind For A Different View.md

 **Chart showing generational distribution of the Blacklist**

 Scroll to find the latest Metallica album released at the start of each artist's career.
+**Chart showing average age of each genre on the Blacklist**

+# She With The Deadly Bite
+Gender distribution of genres represented on Metallica blacklist

 # Take My Hand
 https://www.allwithinmyhands.org/news-media/news-from-awmh/the-metallica-blacklist-donates-over-1-million.html
 - Metallica is "apolitical"